ASKurz/blogdown/content/blog/2025-02-02-matching-missing-data-a-quasi-experiment-and-causal-inference-oh-my/index.md

 [^10]: This list is not exhaustive, but I’m choosing to focus on the big hitters, here.
 Even Greifer & Stuart ([2021a](#ref-greifer2021choosing)), for example, entertain a fourth estimand called the average treatment effect in the overlap (ATO).

-[^11]: But again, this is with the caveat that because the matching procedure discarded many of the cases in the full untreated sample, this is more like the ATU *in a sample matched to target the ATT*.
+[^11]: Yes, it takes that long to explain g-computation.
+Once you get it, it’s no big deal.
+But it can seem really odd at first, or at least that’s how it was for me.

-[^12]: If you aren’t working with MI data sets, there’s a more syntax available for **marginaleffects** functions like `avg_comparisons()`, but which does not currently work well for MI data sets.
+[^12]: If you aren’t working with MI data sets, there’s a more streamlined syntax available for **marginaleffects** functions like `avg_comparisons()`, but which does not currently work well for MI data sets.
 Right around the time I’m writing this blog post, the **marginaleffects** team are working on a promising fix, but that fix is not yet available for the official CRAN release of **marginaleffects**.
 For the insider details, see [issue \#1117](https://github.com/vincentarelbundock/marginaleffects/issues/1117) on GitHub.

+[^13]: But again, this is with the caveat that because the matching procedure discarded many of the cases in the full untreated sample, this is more like the ATU *in a sample matched to target the ATT*.